F1248/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 ::: details Table for spoofed models (click to expand)

-Spoofing to any model with native Sonoma support should work, but these are the earliest Macs natively supported by Sonoma and thus chosen for the sake of simplicity.
+Spoofing to any model with native Sonoma support should work, but these are the oldest Macs natively supported by Sonoma and thus chosen for the sake of simplicity.

 **Reminder:** Macs that aren't listed on this table work without spoofing, including systems that don't natively support Ventura as long as the other requirements are met, since they aren't blacklisted.